 More detail on the composition of the Liquidity Coverage Ratio and Net Stable Funding Requirement can be found in "Section 11.
 Funding and liquidity risk"

-More information and detail may be found in the 2022 WiZink Bank S.A.U.
+More information and detail may be found in the 2023 WiZink Bank S.A.U.
 Consolidated Annual Accounts.

-1.3 Significant events during 2022
+1.3 Significant events during 2023

-There were neither corporate transactions nor business combinations in 2022.
+There were no business combinations in 2023.